(formerly called "Access")

-The living arrangements/access is about how much time each parent spends with the child/ren and with which parent the child/ren lives.
+The living arrangements/parenting time is about how much time each parent spends with the child/ren and with which parent the child/ren lives.

 Source: Divorce Act s.
 16(5)

-Don’t let strangers decide on the access schedule and tell you when each of you sees your child/ren.
-The impact on your child/ren will be radically reduced if you discuss and reach your own agreement.
+Don’t let the court and strangers to your family decide on the parenting schedule and tell you when you see your child/ren.
+The impact on your child/ren is radically reduced when you discuss and reach your own agreement within an amicable process.